 "One of the things that we do really well is round robins," he told me.
 "They're very social and participants get to meet a lot of people.
 And they're open to anyone, even if they're staying somewhere else."
 The courts also draw some of the better local juniors (he coached the local high school team, which included his daughter).

-Courts & Fees.
+Court Complex.
 There are eight clay courts altogether, six at the main tennis center, which also has a small but full-service pro shop, and two more adjacent to the golf clubhouse.

 Beach.
 A walkway over Old Highway 98 provides access to the 2,000 feet of white-sand beach that border the resort.

 Golf Courses.
 A 18-hole, 6,100-yard, par 71 golf course winds through the resort.

 And ...
 There are several swimming pools at the resort, the largest of them at the tennis complex.
 Bike are available for rent.

 Lodging one-, two-, and three-bedroom condos either in towers near the beach or lowrise units near the tennis courts or golf fairways.
 Pet friendly.